Looe Valley Trails

 Love the idea of walking routes being established, especially where they avoid busy roads.
 Will there be the option of shorter circular loops being set up so that walkers can start & finish from the same place without having to retrace their steps?

-buzzers asked about 3 years ago
+buzzers asked almost 4 years ago

 Thank you for your question and it is great that you are so positive about the development of the trails.
 We are just finalising the details of the proposed routes so we can publish the maps on this platform.
 We are sorry for the delay in publishing the information and will upload them to the site as soon as possible.